What happens next in the DA if Steenhuisen goes?

 Steenhuisen agrees not to seek re-election as party leader in April, and in exchange the incoming leader of the DA – whose prerogative it will become to fill the DA’s assigned posts in the GNU Cabinet, subject to President Cyril Ramaphosa’s approval – will allow him to keep his position as minister of agriculture.

-This is a job Steenhuisen is determined to keep, at least in part because of its ministerial salary.
+This is a job Steenhuisen is hellbent on retaining, at least in part because of its ministerial salary.
 Daily Maverick first reported last November that Steenhuisen had a default judgment granted against him in the Cape Town Magistrate’s Court in May 2025 for unpaid personal credit card debt of almost R150,000.

 Such a deal might prove difficult to sell to the DA’s farming constituency, among whom anger at Steenhuisen’s department is reaching fever pitch due to a perceived failure to adequately handle the current foot-and-mouth disease outbreak in cattle.